Vietnam.vn - Nền tảng quảng bá Việt Nam

 Furthermore, while working at a tourist resort in Pù Luông, Tim once found himself in an awkward situation.
 A foreign tourist complained about losing their wallet and expressed suspicion towards the resort staff.
 The whole area was in an uproar due to the language barrier; only bits and pieces of conversation could be heard, making the atmosphere even more tense.

 Tim and everyone else had to search every corner of the room, from under the bed to the wardrobe.
-Everyone was worried and upset at being wrongly suspected.
+Everyone was worried and upset about being wrongly suspected.
 Finally, everyone breathed a sigh of relief when they discovered… the wallet was in a “secret compartment” that the guest had hidden there earlier but had completely forgotten about.

 Tim said that Thai people in general, and those involved in community tourism in Pu Luong in particular, are like that.
 The locals are simple and genuine, but also very understanding of life.
 "What impresses foreign tourists about Pu Luong is not only the natural scenery, but more importantly, the fact that the ethnic minorities here have preserved their essence and the soul of their people, and they don't make money from tourism at all costs," Tim said.